"John Bush has a unique and inspired vision of the art of documentary film."

 MUSEUM OF FINE ARTS, BOSTON

-John Bush left wartime America from 1970-72 on a journey to India in search of inner peace.
-During these years, John went deeply into the practices of hatha yoga, bhakti yoga, and mindfulness meditation.
+John Bush left wartime America in 1970 on a journey to India in search of inner peace.
+During these few years, John went deeply into the practices of hatha yoga, bhakti yoga, and mindfulness meditation.
 He lived and practiced in several of India’s most revered pilgrimage sites under the spiritual guidance of Neem Karoli Baba, also known as Maharaji.

 Five decades later, he returns as a filmmaker to rediscover this ancient world still thriving within modern India.
 On pilgrimage with an Indian crew for nearly a year, John shows an informed respect for this tradition while making it meaningful for a worldwide audience.

 JOURNEY INTO INDIA is a cultural portrait of India’s ancient pilgrimage tradition still thriving in the 21st century.
 The film’s journey seeks to discover truths in India’s spiritual heritage that awaken a deeper sense of unity between all human beings.

 Spiritual concepts and practices from India once transformed all of Asia.
-Now, in the west something similar is happening here, with hundreds of millions practicing yoga, meditation,and mindfulness.
-Into the Heart of India explores the culture offering such possibility for change.
+Now, in the west something similar is happening, with hundreds of millions practicing yoga, meditation,and mindfulness.
+JOURNEY INTO INDIA explores the culture offering such possibility for change.
 While I am not a Hindu or a member of any religion, I am grateful for what this tradition has given to my spiritual life.

 Traveling through a vast sacred landscape with an Indian cinematographer and assistant director was a revelatory time.
 To respect the sanctity, we used only existing light.
 Interviews with seekers happened outside the field of pilgrimage.
 As pilgrims ourselves, we tried not to interrupt anyone’s deeper experience.

 Visiting these legendary places yielded unforgettable images and the power of unseen realms.
 The intimacy of devotion seen in the faces of pilgrims reflects one of the film’s major themes: bringing together the mortal and eternal aspects of ourselves – the human and the being, while recognizing this in others.